enriquea/tools-setup/README.md

-# bio-tools-setup
+# tools-setup

-This repository contains a set of util scripts for installing bioinformatic tools/packages.
+This repository contains a set of utility scripts and guides for installing (bio) informatics tools/packages.